hapax/hapax.github.io/assets/teaching.md

 Would you have enjoyed this hiking class?
 Or, more likely, would you have lost interest, and started lagging behind?
-Maybe in time you would even come to proudly identify as someone who hated hiking.
+Maybe in time you would even come to proudly identify as someone who sucked at hiking and hated it.
 The problem with the class is obvious.
 For most people, walking is not an intrinsically interesting activity.
-There needs to be some motivation to walk, something to walk towards or to look at.
+There needs to be some motivation to walk, something to walk towards or to look at while you walk.
+That's the point of a proper hike.
-If there isn't, it becomes a chore, and rather than being trained to walk, you will learn to *avoid walking*.
+If there's no motivation, it becomes a chore, and rather than being trained to walk, you will be trained to *avoid walking*.

 There are a few different ways to fix the situation.
-The first is to lower our ambitions and go on smaller hikes, closer to the walking most students do as adults.
+The first is to lower our ambitions and go on smaller hikes, closer to the walking students do as adults.
 The connection between practice and real life is then clear, and less likely to lead to resentment.
 But what if a whole sector of the economy